 Isn’t the tub in the “after” picture a new/different tub?

-four…make that FIVE…different people insinuate that I’m just a big ‘ole liar who actually replaced my old tub with a new tub, and tried to pass off the new tub as a painted tub.
+I actually had four…make that FIVE…different people insinuate that I’m just a big ‘ole liar who actually replaced my old tub with a new tub, and tried to pass off the new tub as a painted tub.
 The first one didn’t even ask the question.
 She just wrote a comment that said, “The one on the right is a brand new tub!
 Look at the picture closely, people!”
 To that I say…

 Are you out of your mind?